Paris Hotels 2026: 49 Real Stays From £78

 The rooftop terrace has the most social atmosphere of any Paris hotel under £100 per night.
 The ground-floor bar is run as a serious cocktail programme, not a hotel bar afterthought.

-Rates start from around £140 per night, making it the most affordable hotel on this list with a genuinely Parisian character and a genuine central location.
+Rates start from around £140 per night, making it one of the most affordable hotels in this section with a genuinely Parisian character and a genuine central location.
 Breakfast is included.

 Best for: Opera and theatre lovers — you are literally opposite the Opéra Comique.
 Mid-range travellers who want real Parisian character rather than anonymous hotel design.
 First-timers who want central Paris on a controlled budget.